WEBSITE TERMS AND CONDITIONS

 - the data subject has enforceable rights and effective legal remedies;

-26.7 On termination of this Agreement, Online Giving will return the personal data and copies thereof to the Charity.
+26.7 On termination of this Agreement, Enthuse will return the personal data and copies thereof to the Customer.

-26.8 The Charity authorises Online Giving to outsource or sub-contract the processing of information subject to ensuring the same data protection obligations as set out in this contract or other legal act between the Charity and Online Giving shall be imposed on that other processor by way of a contract or other legal act under Union or Member State law;
+26.8 The Customer authorises Enthuse to outsource or sub-contract the processing of information subject to ensuring the same data protection obligations as set out in this contract or other legal act between the Customer and Enthuse shall be imposed on that other processor by way of a contract or other legal act under Union or Member State law;

 26.9 The clauses relating to data protection in this Agreement may be varied, but any variations must be agreed by both parties in writing, and annexed to this document.